Nasdaq 100 Movers: MRNA, BIDU

-And the worst performing Nasdaq 100 component thus far on the day is Moderna, trading down 4.9%.
-Moderna Inc is showing a gain of 615.9% looking at the year to date performance.
+And the worst performing Nasdaq 100 component thus far on the day is Moderna, trading down 4.8%.
+Moderna is showing a gain of 601.2% looking at the year to date performance.

-Two other components making moves today are Fastenal, trading down 1.6%, and NetEase, trading up 3.4% on the day.
+Two other components making moves today are JD.com, trading down 1.7%, and Check Point Software Technologies, trading up 2.1% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.